 Some banks only calculate interest on a monthly basis while others do it every day.
 More frequent compounding is better when you’re trying to maximize interest, so find out how frequently your bank calculates interest.
 You might have to call or poke around the fine print to determine their compounding schedule.

 Next, find the highest interest rates possible while also minimizing risk.
 If you have a savings account with $10,000, choose a high-yield savings account.
 Aim for 2% interest or higher.
 A $5,000 savings account with 2% interest will be worth $7,459.04 in 20 years, but only worth $5,204.05 in a savings account with .2% interest.
+Using an investment calculator can give you a better idea of how interest will impact your return.

 If you’re saving for retirement, invest in low-fee index funds.
 Fees of 1% or more will drag down your profit and cut into your compound interest.
 Index funds will follow the market’s course and provide a solid rate of return.
 Avoid picking individual stocks, as their volatility can be problematic.